• Skip to main content

 Myles teaching a Pistol Skill Development class

-A shooter can become a good marksman at a flat range, and that is important to gun handling development.
+A shooter can become a good marksman at a flat range, which is important to gun handling development.
 Yet, that silhouette at 7-yards doesn’t shoot back, move, or threaten you when you shoot it.
 There is little or no stress at the range.

 Adding Realism To Your Training

 Once shooters have a good grasp of marksmanship, they need to push beyond mere shooting.
-If they want to improve their self-defense skills, they need to add more realistic training into their regimen.
+If they want to improve their self-defense skills, they need to add more realistic training to their regimen.

 Myles competes at a USPSA match.